 Telecommunications exposure was also reduced throughout the year.
 Investors bought Telstra on weakness but sold once the price recovered above $3, reflecting a desire for a short term profit opportunity rather than long term holdings.
 The reduction in dividend was clearly one driver of investors’ decision to reduce their positions but interest remains; a nabtrade video entitled ‘When will Telstra become a buy?’ was our most popular video of the year, with nearly double the views of any other topic.

 Companies outside the top 10 also attract contrarian investors, particularly during reporting season.
-Weakness in regional banks such as Bendigo and Adelaide Bank resulted in heavy buying, as did Resmed, 93% on the day its results disappointed the market.
+Weakness in regional banks such as Bendigo and Adelaide Bank resulted in heavy buying, as did Resmed, a 93% buy on strong volume on the day its results disappointed the market.

-Investors who are newer to the market have flocked to diversified investments such as exchange traded funds.
+Investors who are newer to the market have flocked to diversified investments such as exchange traded funds (ETFs).
 These are generally buy and hold strategies, and are popular with both Gen Y and Gen Z, making the top 10 buys for both groups.
-Interestingly, by far the most popular ETFs are ASX200 index, not those providing exposure to international markets.
+Interestingly, by far the most popular ETFs track the ASX200 index, not those providing exposure to international markets.

 In addition to their enthusiasm for US-based tech stocks, investors have been keen to get exposure to Asian tech giants, whose growth in many cases has eclipsed that of their US counterparts.
 Tencent, Alibaba and JD.com all made the top 10 international buys, with Baidu close behind.
 Asian share markets suffered significant falls in 2018, with the Shanghai Composite falling over 30% from its peak, giving investors the opportunity to purchase some of these stocks well below their previous highs.

-Despite (or perhaps because of) the weak close to 2018, investors returned to markets with renewed enthusiasm in early 2019, with the ASX200 up over 7% in the first two months of the year and global markets well above their December lows.
+Despite (or perhaps because of) the weak close to 2018, investors returned to markets with renewed enthusiasm in early 2019, with the ASX200 up over 10% year to date and global markets well above their December lows.
 With positive news stories such as the fabled ‘Goldilocks economy’ and synchronised global growth consigned to the early part of 2018, the new year poses both opportunities and threats to investors with their eyes open.
 Domestic economists remain concerned about subdued wage growth and declining property prices weighing on consumers and reducing domestic demand, while market analysts are keeping a close eye on slowing growth in China and the outcome of continued trade tensions between the US and China (Australia’s largest trading partner).
 Whatever the outcome of these challenges, investors can be assured that markets will react, presenting opportunities to buy at depressed prices and take profits for the diligent and disciplined.